‘DWTS’ Pro Peta Murgatroyd Poses In A Parking Lot In Tiny Shorts, Laughs Off Comments That She’s Too Old

 “I’m sorry but I thought this was a guy at a truck stop taking a picture of a lot lizard,” one commenter wrote.

-Peta responded with a “lmao” and the closed mouth emoji.
+Peta responded with a “lmao” and the closed-mouth emoji.

 But others agreed with the original commenter.